DIN 41612: Normal and reversed connectors

 To support the plug-in card/backplane configuration, the "normal" versions of these connectors have right-angle PCB mounting pins on the male DIN 41612 connector and straight PCB mounting pins on the female DIN 41612 connector.

 There also exist "reversed" connectors, in which the male DIN 41612 connector has straight mounting pins and the female DIN 41612 connector has right-angle mounting pins.

 The pin numbering of the connectors is such that, if a "normal" connector is replaced with a "reversed" connector, the row ordering and the pin numbering is unchanged: what was male pin a1 is now female receptacle a1.
 As a result, if two boards are designed to connect edge-to-edge with no backplane, one board would require a "normal" connector (male with right-angle pins) and the other would require a "reversed" connector (female with right-angle pins).
 In this arrangement, the row ordering is unchanged but the pin ordering is mirrored: male pin a1 is connected to female receptacle a32.

-Failure to appreciate this numbering subtlety led to multiple instances where prototype circuit boards had "mirror imaged" connections to their connectors: an expensive and embarrassing mistake (but at least one in which the circuit designer and the layout engineer could each blame the other).